 In addition, many adults also experience aphasia (difficulty in expression with speech, in understanding speech or in reading and writing).

 Most paediatric cases are identified when children start school and they are challenged with writing and numbers.
-Generally, children with the disorder exhibit poor handwriting and spelling and difficulty with mathematical functions (adding, subtracting, multiplying and dividing).
-An inability to differentiate right from left and to discriminate among individual fingers may also be apparent.
 In addition to the four primary symptoms, many children also have constructional apraxia, an inability to copy simple drawings.
 Frequently, there is also impairment in reading (dyslexia).
 Children with good intellectual function as well as those with brain damage may be affected.

 Eliciting features of Gerstmann's syndrome